GBLodb/GBLodb/README.md

 Adobe softwares user, MultiMC user, ArchLinux/Win10WIP user, Steam/UbiConnect/Epic user.

 Fake CraftTweaker/IntelliJ IDEA/Rider/CLion user, bad ZenScript/Java/Python/Kotlin/Rust/CSharp learner.

-However if you're **that** helpless that you wanna ask me to write some code for you, I won't refuse if I got the time and the mood.

 Learning Unity3D recently, haven't thought of a great indie game idea.